 Summary of Additional Loan Conditions Status 5.
 Federal Funding Appropriation: No state loan contract shall be executed until Federal legislation appropriating construction funds for the AVC has been approved.
 This condition is not applicable as Federal funds will not be used for the hydropower development phase.
 6. CWCB Loan Contract: a) Water activity enterprise must contract within 2 years of Board Approval. a) The 2009 Projects Bill provided an extension through July 1, 2021. b) Contracts between water activity enterprise and other project participants shall include a "step-up" provision to pay CWCB loan. b) This does not apply as there are no other project participants funding the hydropower development phase. c) Enterprise shall supply to the CWCB, a TABOR compliance letter prior to entering into a State contract. c) This is required as part of CWCB's standard contracting procedures.
-7. Federal Memorandum of Understanding (MOU): Required MOU's between Borrower and federal agency(ies) shall be in place prior to the execution of a state contract.
-Federal MOU's are not required for the hydropower development phase.
-8. Status Report on Conditions: Prior to executing a State loan contract, the CWCB staff shall provide a status report to the Board on the fulfillment of the above loan approval conditions.
-This has been met through this Board Memo for the hydropower development phase.
-Additional phases of the AVC project will require an additional status report.
-9. Loan Disbursements: Disbursements from the CWCB to the Borrower will be in the same percentage as disbursements made from the Federal government.
+7. Federal Memorandum of Understanding (MOU): Required MOU's between Borrower and federal agency(ies) shall be in place prior to the execution of a state contract. • 8.
+Status Report on Conditions: Prior to executing a State loan contract, the CWCB staff shall provide a status report to the Board on the fulfillment of the above loan approval conditions. the hydropower development phase.
+Additional phases of the AVC project will require an 9.
+Loan Disbursements: Disbursements from the CWCB to the Borrower will be in the same percentage as disbursements made from the Federal government.
 This condition is not applicable as Federal funds will not be used for the hydropower development phase.